 Whether you teach yoga classes, run or both, this article is designed to help you understand how yogic exercise can be applied as a therapeutic method for those who enjoy running.
-Runners are hard on their bodies, including the knees, hips and hamstrings.
-Yoga training provides wonderful relief for runners, allowing them to have optimal performance when their feet hit the pavement.
-In addition, yoga visualization and breathing techniques can help keep runners focused and motivated.
+Runners are hard on their bodies, including the knees, hips, spine, and hamstrings.
+Yoga training provides wonderful healing relief for runners, allowing them to have optimal performance when their feet hit the pavement.
+In addition, yoga visualization and breathing techniques can help keep runners focused and motivated when they hit the road.

 There are many yoga postures that can benefit runners after a long run to stretch the muscles and provide greater flexibility and range of motion.
 A typical yoga asana session also helps to prevent injury or strain in runners.
 Instead of thinking of yoga as an opposite workout compared to running, think of it as a beautiful companion to provide contrasting stretching and strengthening to enhance a runner’s overall performance.